Samshui/HangManage/README.md

 # HangManage
-a wx-app for students and teachers to manage their  labs
+a wx-app for students and teachers to manage their projects etc.